-- There is someone with specific responsibility for data protection in the organisation; - Everyone managing and handling personal information understands that they are contractually responsible for following good data protection practice; - Everyone managing and handling personal information is appropriately trained to do so; - Everyone managing and handling personal information is appropriately supervised; - Anyone wanting to make enquiries about handling personal information, whether a member of staff or a member of the public, knows what to do; - Queries about handling personal information are dealt with promptly and courteously; - Methods of handling personal information are regularly assessed and evaluated; - Performance with handling personal information is regularly assessed and evaluated; and

-• Data sharing is carried out under a written agreement, setting out the scope and limits of the sharing.
-Any disclosure of personal data will be in compliance with approved procedures.
+- There is someone with specific responsibility for data protection in the organisation; - Everyone managing and handling Personal Data understands that they are contractually responsible for following good data protection practice; - Everyone managing and handling Personal Data is appropriately trained to do so; - Everyone managing and handling Personal Data is appropriately supervised; - Anyone wanting to make enquiries about handling Personal Data, whether a member of staff or a member of the public, knows what to do; - Queries about handling Personal Data are dealt with promptly and courteously; - Methods of handling Personal Data are regularly assessed and evaluated; - Performance with handling Personal Data is regularly assessed and evaluated; and - Data sharing is carried out under a written agreement, setting out the scope and limits of the sharing.
+Any disclosure of Personal Data will be in compliance with approved procedures.